-This app is aimed at busy people, which let’s face it, is probably most of us.
+This is another app aimed at busy people.
+And let’s face it, that is probably most of us.
 The idea is to provide a daily, 5-minute dose of meditation for specific symptoms (e.g. stress, depression, anxiety, etc.) guided by some of the world’s best meditation teachers and mindfulness experts.

-There’s an “On-the-Go” feature that matches your immediate and specific needs and available time with an appropriate meditation and “Mindful Minutes” allows you to track your progress.
+There’s an “On-the-Go” feature that matches your immediate and specific needs and available time with an appropriate meditation and the “Mindful Minutes” feature allows you to track your progress.

-The interface is clear and east to use, although we did find it tending to “hang” a bit on occasion.
+The interface is clear and easy to use, although we did find it tended to “hang” a bit on occasion.
 All in all though, a decent app.